ALIRE-HES-SO/llm-sft-workshop/docs/introduction.md

 This works well for general tasks, but it has limits: you are constrained by the context window, outputs can be inconsistent across calls, and the model has no specialization for your domain-specific data or formatting requirements.

-## Retrieval-augmented generation
+## Retrieval-Augmented Generation

-Then consider RAG and advanced prompting. :lucide-database: [**Retrieval-augmented generation (RAG)**](https://en.wikipedia.org/wiki/Retrieval-augmented_generation) and structured prompt templates are powerful intermediate solutions.
+Then consider RAG and advanced prompting. :lucide-database: [**Retrieval-Augmented Generation (RAG)**](https://en.wikipedia.org/wiki/Retrieval-augmented_generation) and structured prompt templates are powerful intermediate solutions.
 They let you inject external knowledge at inference time, and control the output format more tightly.

 However, they introduce their own challenges: retrieval errors, added latency, context length limits, and inconsistent adherence to complex output rules, especially when the task requires the model to *internalize* a style or pattern rather than just reference examples.

-## Supervised fine-tuning
+## Supervised Fine-Tuning

-When you need a model to reliably reproduce domain-specific patterns, follow a strict output format, or perform a specialized task with high consistency, :lucide-sliders-horizontal: [**supervised fine-tuning (SFT)**](https://en.wikipedia.org/wiki/Fine-tuning_(deep_learning)) is the next step.
+When you need a model to reliably reproduce domain-specific patterns, follow a strict output format, or perform a specialized task with high consistency, :lucide-sliders-horizontal: [**Supervised Fine-Tuning (SFT)**](https://en.wikipedia.org/wiki/Fine-tuning_(deep_learning)) is the next step.

 Fine-tuning bakes the desired behavior directly into an already-trained model's weights, by further training it on curated examples.
 That is exactly what this workshop teaches you to do, end to end.